 - Babbling: Your baby will enjoy making one-syllable sounds, such as “oh” and “ah,” repeatedly.
 The new ability to babble and coo may cause the baby to experiment with these sounds during their sleep time (6).

 - Sitting: Most babies can sit without support by the age of six months.
 The little one may experiment with sitting in their crib, causing disturbed sleep cycle.

-- Separation anxiety: Social developments, such as separation anxiety, might also disrupt a baby’s sleep.
-These milestones are a normal part of a baby’s development and may sometimes affect their sleep at night (7).
+- Separation anxiety: Sleep disruptions can be caused by social developments such as separation anxiety–it is a normal part of a baby’s development and may sometimes affect their sleep at night (7).

 - Teething: Baby teeth may begin to emerge from the age of six months.
 The pain and discomfort caused by teething could affect a baby’s sleep habits (8).